Cloud security

 What is attack surface management (ASM)?

-Attack Surface Management A Brief Guide
+What is Attack Surface Management cover

 Attack Surface Management (ASM) is a proactive cybersecurity approach that continuously monitors and mitigates all security risks within an organization's cloud assets.
 Its ultimate goal is to minimize the physical attack surface, reducing the potential entry points attackers could use to breach your network perimeter.